 However, blocked and inflamed sinuses can fill up with excess fluid.
 This can not only make breathing challenging but can also lead to headaches and jaw pain.
 Sinusitis is also related to an increase in the prevalence of sleep apnea, a health condition that can lead to potentially serious complications if left untreated.
 Chief amongst these are an increased risk for high blood pressure, heart disease, and diabetes.

-Balloon sinuplasty is used most successfully to treat chronic sinusitis, severe rhinosinusitis, or sinus inflammation and blockage in the nose that has not responded to medication or other complementary treatments.
+Balloon sinuplasty is used most successfully to treat chronic and recurrent acute sinusitis, severe rhinosinusitis, or sinus inflammation and blockage in the nose that has not responded to medication or other complementary treatments.

 If you haven’t found relief for your sinusitis with traditional methods, talk to your doctor or the team at Phoenix Sinus Center to see if balloon sinuplasty is right for you.